amnweb/yasb/docs/widgets/(Widget)-Komorebi-Workspaces.md

-.komorebi-workspaces .ws-btn {} /*Style for buttons.*/ .komorebi-workspaces .ws-btn.populated {} /*Style for buttons which contain window and are not empty.*/ .komorebi-workspaces .ws-btn.active {} /*Style for the active workspace button.*/
+.komorebi-workspaces .ws-btn {} /*Style for buttons.*/ .komorebi-workspaces .ws-btn.populated {} /*Style for buttons which contain window and are not empty.*/ .komorebi-workspaces .ws-btn.active {} /*Style for the active workspace button.*/ .komorebi-workspaces .ws-btn.button-1 {} /*Style for first button.*/ .komorebi-workspaces .ws-btn.button-2 {} /*Style for second  button.*/
 ```

+> [!NOTE]
+> You can use `button-x` to style each button separately.
+Where x is the index of the button.